 Motonosumi Inari Shrine

 If you’re on the hunt for Japan red gates right along the sea (and not the more famous, but dare I say less scenic, orange ones in Kyoto), you’re looking for Motonosumi Inari, on the northern coast of Yamaguchi prefecture.
-Although this place is relatively modern, having been built in 1955, there’s no other way to put it: A shrine built right on the Sea of Japan is a sight whose beauty can’t be minimize.
+Although this place is relatively modern, having been built in 1955, there’s no other way to put it: A shrine built right on the Sea of Japan is a sight whose beauty can’t be minimized.

 Considering that you will likely need a car to come here (more on why in a few paragraphs), a sojourn to the shrine is a good excuse to explore even more of off beaten path Japan.
 For nature-minded travelers, this might include the Beppu Benten “blue pond” just north of Yamaguchi city or the Yuya Rice Terraces not far from the shrines, while cultural travelers will appreciate the former Samurai town of Hagi.